The countries we want to see most

 Kiribati

-This is a kind of outlier.
-It has neither the rugged landscapes nor the wide views of my other options, but it is certainly one of the most beautiful places on earth.
+This is kind of an outlier.
+It doesn't have the rugged landscapes or sweeping vistas of my other choices, but it's certainly one of the most beautiful places on earth.

-I fell in love with his islands in the South Pacific on our trip in 2014.
-Kiribati seems to be a natural expansion of some of the extraordinary beauties of Samoa, Tonga, Rarotonga and French Polynesia.
+I fell in love with the South Pacific during our 2014 trip across its islands.
+Kiribati seems to be a natural extension of some of the extraordinary beauties of Samoa, Tonga, Rarotonga and French Polynesia.

-It is one of the least visited countries in the world, which hopefully means untouched beaches with excellent snorkeling and diving opportunities!
+It's one of the least visited countries in the world, which hopefully means pristine beaches with excellent snorkeling and diving!

 Read more about Kiribati

-Greenland is tempting for so many reasons.
-His barren landscapes, remote communities and access to the wilderness are irresistible for the discoverer in me.
+Greenland is enticing for so many reasons.
+Its barren landscapes, remote communities and access to wilderness are irresistible to the explorer in me.

-I am very interested in hiking the Arctic Circle Trail with its breathtaking beauty and maybe even entering the footsteps of my eternal swarm Fridtjof Nansen.
-This great explorer cited the team, which crossed the inner Greenland for the first time in 1888 and crossed the island on cross -country skis.
-This was to be achieved before his record attempt to achieve the North Pole (1893-96) and his Nobel Peace Prize (1922).
+I'm very interested in hiking the Arctic Circle Trail with its breathtaking beauty and maybe even following in the footsteps of my eternal crush Fridtjof Nansen.
+This great explorer led the team that crossed the interior of Greenland for the first time in 1888, crossing the island on cross-country skis.
+This was before his record attempt to reach the North Pole (1893-96) and his Nobel Peace Prize (1922).

 Read more about Greenland